Tocutoeltuco/hackweekbot/README.md

 ### <p align="center">:heart: Did you like it? :heart:</p>
 <p align="center">Don't hesitate to support us by giving a :star: to this project.</p>

+### <p align="center">Note from Tocutoeltuco:</p>
+Even tho this was my first "big" collab project; it was so nice to collaborate with such nice people.
+We thought that we could run tests and fix bugs at the last time without no problem, and that wasn't true.
+This was a nice experience and I will learn too much from it.
+The code is full of bugs (in the socket communication between the website and the bot, and in the moderation system, we couldn't test it that fast).
+We (or at least me) will still continue with this project since it is such a nice one, but a bit more calm.
+Good luck for the ones that participate in Discord Hack Week!
+This message could sound nonsense but I am too tired, I wake up at 6:30 am today and its 23:30 :D